xmtp/xmtp-dot-org/docs/client-sdk/javascript/tutorials/build-an-xmtp-hello-world-app.md

     export default useStreamMessages;
     ```

-    The purpose of the `useStreamMessages` hook is to enable your app to listen for and display (stream) new messages as they become available.
-Without using message streaming, you would need to refresh the app to see if any new messages are available.

-4. In the `src` directory, update the existing `App.js` file to use the `useStreamMessages` hook you just created, as shown in the highlighted code.
-Copy this code and paste it into the file, replacing all existing code. <!--diff: https://github.com/vehidtr/xmtp-chat-tutorial/commit/cf9f028b18aa2ac825aeeb0b8877bbb6bbcbbdc5#diff-3d74dddefb6e35fbffe3c76ec0712d5c416352d9449e2fcc8210a9dee57dff67-->
+4. In the `my-app`/`src` folder, update the existing `App.js` file to use the `useStreamMessages` hook you just created, as shown in the highlighted code.
+You can copy this code and paste it into the file, replacing all existing code. <!--diff: https://github.com/vehidtr/xmtp-chat-tutorial/commit/cf9f028b18aa2ac825aeeb0b8877bbb6bbcbbdc5#diff-3d74dddefb6e35fbffe3c76ec0712d5c416352d9449e2fcc8210a9dee57dff67-->

     ```js {5,10-11,42-51} showLineNumbers
     import { useContext } from "react";